Albert-IV/archimedes-tux/README.md

 ## Ideas / Goals

 - [ ] Re-add Puck support
+  - [x]  Add initial footprint to library
+  - [x]  Fix text when rotation makes the text apppear in the wrong order
+  - [x]  Make each individual screw hole able to be turned on / off
+  - [x]  Add PR to Erogogen
+  - [ ]  Add / place puck on board
+- [ ] Make Pro Micro footprint reversible
 - [ ] Change routing in bottom area to allow for larger silkscreen eye
 - [ ] Mousebites on TRRS jack (removable TRRS socket for better [[Nice!Nano]] support)
 - [ ] On / Off switch routing for Bluetooth
 - [ ] Battery Routing with JST / pads for battery
 - [ ] Mousebites on third thumb key?

 v0.1 -> v0.2